 Why You Should Not Use Machine Translation for Legal Documents

 Legal translation is a precise and intensive field which requires careful observation and strict confidentiality on the part of the translator.
 In the case of legal translation, you can be certain that Machine Translation Platforms will fall short both in terms of confidentiality, as well as precision.
-The use of Machine Translation alone should always be avoided for any legal matters.
+This is another example of why you should not rely on Google Translate; the use of Machine Translation alone should always be avoided for any legal matters.

 Some of the reasons why Machine Translation does not work with legal documents:

 Legal translation tends to be one of the most specialized offshoots of professional translation.
 It requires acquaintance with legal vocabulary and terminology, concepts, as well as the minutiae of all legal systems involved.
 Furthermore, it takes extensive and meticulous research to find the legal equivalents of terms between two languages or more, which Machine Translation simply fails to come up with.

 For example, Google Translate will turn “information”- the English word- into the Spanish equivalent of “information”.
 That approach may work for general translation of the word from English into Spanish.
 However, in case of the term referring to a document known as “a bill of information” (which means a charging document that is not presented to the grand jury and has been issued by the prosecuting authority, as opposed to an indictment), Machine Translation will simply not catch the nuance.